Plantation Xaymaca Special Dry Rum

 As I said with my recent review of Plantation Peru 2004 Rum and Plantation Fiji 2009 Rum, well done to Plantation for improving their information on their bottles and labels.
 The Xaymaca has no “dosage” which is always a big plus and having tested it with my hydrometer I can confirm it has no detectable additives.
 By contrast the 14 year old M&S rum is full of additives and to be honest does not taste that great, especially by comparison to the Xaymaca.

-The additive-free Xaymaca costs a very reasonable £33 (albeit, Appleton 12yo “Rare Blend” Rum is about the same price) whereas the additive-laden M&S bottle cost £40!!!
+The additive-free Xaymaca costs a very reasonable £33 (albeit, Appleton 12yo “Rare Blend” Rum is about the same price and is much better) whereas the additive-laden M&S bottle cost £40!!!
 I know which one I prefer and also which one is better value.

-Once again…Well done Plantation – Xaymaca is another great bottle of rum!
+Once again…Well done Plantation – Xaymaca is great bottle of rum!

 Review No. 112